VOLTTRON/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 - `Listener agent <https://volttron.readthedocs.io/en/main/introduction/platform-install.html#installing-and-running-agents>`_
 - `Platform driver agent <https://volttron.readthedocs.io/en/main/agent-framework/core-service-agents/platform-driver/platform-driver-agent.html?highlight=platform%20driver%20isntall#configuring-the-platform-driver>`_

 After cloning, populate your configuration file, and registry file.
 Each device requires one configuration file and one registry file.
 Ensure your registry_config links to your device's registry file from the config store.
 Examples for lights and thermostats are provided below.
+Be sure to include the full entity id, including but not limited to "light." and "climate.".
+The driver uses these prefixes to convert states into integers.
+Like mentioned before, the driver can only control lights and thermostats.

 Lights
 ------